Astigmatism-free 3D Optical Tweezer Control for Rapid Atom Rearrangement: Introduction

 An AOD operates with a running acoustic wave and thus its spatial and temporal responses are intrinsically linked.
 The finite speed of sound limits the acoustic transit time within the AOD crystal to $\sim\!10\,\mu$s.
 Because of this delayed response, changes in the rf drive induce aberrations in the tweezer profile~\cite{Korpel1981}.
 Notably, if the rf drive on a one-dimensional AOD is chirped linearly, the aberration is astigmatic, with the AOD now acting as a cylindrical lens with a dioptric power that scales with the chirp rate~\cite{Kaplan2001}.
 Such aberration has two negative effects on atom transport in optical tweezers: it deforms the optical tweezer trap profile, reducing its depth and stability, and it causes the locus of maximum intensity of the tweezer to trace an unwanted out-of-plane trajectory.
-To minimize atom loss, experiments use relatively slow transport speeds, empirically found to be below around 1 m/s.
-This speed limit is a significant bottleneck for quantum technologies based on atom tweezer arrays, such as large-scale quantum computers that will require the translation of thousands of atoms within the computer architecture~\cite{gyger2024continuous, manetsch2025, Chiu2025, Lin2025}.
+Atom rearrangement time is primarily set by two processes: (i) the pick-up/drop-off of atoms in static tweezers, and (ii) their transport between sites.
+While pick-up/drop-off typically requires hundreds of microseconds, transport time scales with distance and introduces motional heating \cite{hwang2025fast}.
+To minimize atom loss, experiments use relatively slow transport speeds, empirically found to be about 0.5 m/s~\cite{Manetsch2025, Bluvstein2022}.
+For long-range motion, this scaling can lead to substantially longer rearrangement times, making transport speed limit a key bottleneck for large-scale atom arrays and zone-based architectures \cite{gyger2024continuous, Bluvstein2024, Manetsch2025, Chiu2025, Lin2025}, especially for fly-by gate protocols where atoms remain in motion and entangling operations are performed on-the-fly\cite{lib2026}.